prolego-team/pdd/README.md

 | **Robustness**        | You experience inadvertent breaks or degradation during improvements | You ensure systematic improvements with consistent performance     |
 | **Schedule**          | You face unpredictable schedules due to continuous experimentation | You follow a predictable schedule based on ongoing system improvements |

-I started this project based on [on Prolego's experiences helping clients](https://prolego.com) with their AI projects.
-[More about this](#why-i-created-the-pdd-project).
+I started this project based on [Prolego's](https://prolego.com) experiences helping clients with AI projects.
+[More background](#why-i-created-the-pdd-project).

 --*Kevin Dewalt*.
 Contact me on [LinkedIn](https://www.linkedin.com/in/kevindewalt/) or kevin@prolego.com